Fake…Poser…Imposter… These words can be found lurking in the corners of your mind.

 Imposters Can’t Lose

 We call wolves loners, whereas in fact they are very tribal and take care of their own.
 Like them, we are also tribal, but we become loners in carefully crafted ways so people can’t see that we are not what we pretend.
 We may have wonderful achievements, both big and small, as mothers, as business owners, as community members, but we never truly embrace it because we think we couldn’t possibly be that successful.
 We credit people, events, luck or God.
-We develop an aversion for that place where mistakes are seen as growth opportunities, instead we hang out where we know THE answer.
+We develop an aversion for that place where mistakes are seen as growth opportunities, instead hanging out where we know THE answer.
 Why?
 Imposters can’t lose – it will blow our cover.

 Problem is, we have to lose!
 Money, relationships, work, ideas, love, certainty.

 One thing our imposter image is really good at is accepting blame, shame, and guilt.
-I remember once when I called a Latina supervisor out of a retreat room because her staff was going to surprise her with flowers and appreciations.
+I called a Latina supervisor out of a retreat room once because her staff was going to surprise her with flowers and appreciations.
 As we left she said, “What did I do wrong?”
-This is a favorite quote of our imposter syndrome.
+This is a favorite question of our imposter syndrome.
 As we waited for the signal to re-enter the room, she said: “I hope they aren’t going to do something bad to me.”
 I chastised her: “Why don’t you think of something positive instead of worrying?
 And anyway, I would never let that happen on my watch.”
 I paused, hearing my judgmental stance, and switched the channel to compassion: “I have those thoughts too, it is an old script in my head.
 It will never go away, but I catch it sooner and sooner, and so will you.”

 Internalized Subtle Messages